slalom-consulting-ltd/terraform-guidelines/README.md

 CostCode="4873}
 ```
 Is fine.
 Names you can't update, tags you can.
 The longer you make the resource names the more bugs you will find/make.
+Ok I get it some resources dont have tag attributes or you have some "Security" policy or other that mean you must have a naming regime.
+If so I'd either use or copy the naming module from the Cloud Posse [https://github.com/cloudposse/terraform-null-label](https://github.com/cloudposse/terraform-null-label).

 ## Recommended Tools